What Is a Daisy Chain in Real Estate?

-People who are interested in buying properties through daisy chains should remember that daisy chains often do not close.
-Even so, it is possible to make money off a daisy chain by doing it ethically, such as starting with the appropriate party and doing proper due diligence to verify each party involved in the daisy chain.
+While daisy chain properties are often more complex than buying directly from the property owners, it is possible to make money off a daisy chain by doing it ethically, such as starting with the appropriate party and doing proper due diligence to verify each party involved in the daisy chain.

-A wholesaler can do this by setting up a meeting or a conference call with the party from whom they have heard about the deal, along with the owner of record.
-The wholesaler can ask relevant questions to verify what each party’s role is in the daisy chain (if a daisy chain exists at all).
+An investor can do this by setting up a meeting or a conference call with the wholesaler from whom they have heard about the deal, along with the owner of record.
+The investor can ask relevant questions to verify what each party’s role is in the daisy chain (and if a daisy chain exists at all).

 If the parties do not wish to answer questions, an investor’s safest course of action may be to simply walk away from the deal.

-A daisy chain may lead to a good payday for a wholesaler, but without the proper communication and research to verify the numbers of the deal and the parties involved, it could just as well lead to a failed transaction and a tarnished reputation in the real estate community.
+A daisy chain may lead to a good payday for the wholesaler(s) involved with the deal, but without the proper communication and research to verify the numbers of the deal and the parties involved, it could just as well lead to a failed transaction and a damaged reputation for the parties involved.

 There can be many parties making up one daisy chain, which often causes confusion and fragmented lines of communication.
 While it is possible for all parties to make a profit in a daisy chain, its risks can easily outweigh its benefits.

 - Martinez, A. (2019.) < Real Estate Skills.
 Retrieved from <https://www.realestateskills.com/blog/wholesale